 The Mixed Tribunal shall sit in Jerusalem.
-Its decisions shall be rendered in the name of the United Nations.
 It shall determine its own regulations and rules of procedure.
 The members of the Tribunal shall receive salaries and allowances in amounts to be determined by the General Assembly.

-The Mixed Tribunal shall have jursidiction with respect to civil cases in which:
+The Mixed Tribunal shall have jurisdiction with respect to civil cases in which:

-- (a) all the parties involved are residents of the Jerusalem area but not residents of the same zone; - (b) one or more of the parties involved is not a resident of either zone, but is a national of an Arab State temporarily staying in the Jewish zone or an Israeli national temporarily staying in the Arab zone.
+- (a) all the parties involved are residents of one or the other zone but not residents of the same zone; - (b) one or more of the parties involved is not resident of either zone, but is a national of an Arab State temporarily staying in the Jewish zone or an Israeli national temporarily staying in the Arab zone.